 Similar, but Different

 A TIN is a broad umbrella term that refers to a nine-digit number assigned by the federal government to individuals and businesses to identify them for tax purposes.
 There are actually five types of TINs.
 They include EINs, as well as Social Security Numbers (SSNs), Individual Taxpayer Identification Numbers (ITINs), Taxpayer Identification Numbers for Pending U.S. Adoptions (ATINs) and Preparer Taxpayer Identification Numbers (PTINs).
 Each of these can be obtained by filling out the proper form for each corresponding TIN.
-Simply log on to the IRS-EIN website at www.irs-ein-tax-id.com to help you decide which type of TIN you need for your personal situation.
+Simply log on to the IRS EIN Filing Service website at www.irs-ein-tax-id.com to help you decide which type of TIN you need for your personal situation.
 Then, find out which corresponding form you need to secure your TIN.

 So, What About the EIN?